Anti-Money Laundering Policy

 Erskine, Hall & Coe is compliant with the anti-money laundering regulations that took effect in the UK on the 10th of January 2020, and as such, we are obliged by law to perform customer due diligence on our clients who are involved in any transaction over €10,000.

 Satisfactory evidence of the client’s identity is required before the transaction is carried out.
-This applies to new and existing clients, irrespective of how long we have known them.
+This applies to new and existing clients, irrespective of how long we have known them or where they are geographically based.
 For individuals, we require a copy of valid photographic identification, such as a current passport, driving license or national ID card, along with a document providing proof of address, such as a bank statement or utility bill which is no more than three months old.
-For companies, we may require additional information, including but not limited to a copy of their certificate of incorporation or articles of association, confirming their beneficial owner(s) or the person(s) holding significant control.
+For companies, we require additional information, including but not limited to a copy of their certificate of incorporation or articles of association, confirming their beneficial owner(s) or the person(s) holding significant control.
 In the event where an agent or advisor is acting on behalf of a buyer, we must obtain the same proof of identity for the ultimate buyer.

 While we may agree a sale, we will not be able to complete it (i.e. receive payment or give up possession of the artwork) until we have received all necessary evidence from the client and have been able to verify it as required by the regulations.
 We reserve the right to use third party services such as credit and identity check companies and websites to conduct our due diligence on any client.